SaxenaLakshya/SaxenaLakshya/README.md

 # Hi👋, I am Lakshya Saxena
-I am a 1st year BTech CSE student, specializing in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology, NCR Campus.
+I am a B.Tech CSE student, specializing in Artificial Intelligence and Machine Learning at SRM Institute of Science and Technology, NCR Campus.
 My ultimate aspiration is to work in an Artificial Intelligence-related field.
-I have experience in Python programming language, as well as C/C++, during school and college.
-Additionally, I have tackled LeetCode problems to develop my coding skills.
+I have experience in Python and C/C++ programming languages from school and college.
+I have also developed my coding skills by tackling LeetCode problems.
 #### Currently 🔭
 Pursuing my Bachelor in Technology in Computer Science Engineering with a Specialization in Artificial Intelligence and Machine Learning from SRM Institute of Science and Technology, NCR Campus (Ghaziabad)
 #### Learning 🌱
-I am currently learning Machine Learning, Data Structures and Algorithms, and Web Development and am also interested in Backend Development.
+I am currently studying Machine Learning, Data Structures, Algorithms, and Backend Development for website building to enhance Hackathon Projects.
 #### Willing 🤝
 I am interested in pursuing an internship opportunity as a means to gain valuable experience and further develop my skills in the field.
 #### Projects 💫